 First, let’s talk about how often you should post on Instagram since a sustained campaign that produces valuable content on a consistent basis is the bare minimum needed to use Instagram marketing effectively.

 Next, determine the optimal time to post on Instagram, which varies based on your target market and other factors.
 You’ll find recommendations from experts using a search engine.
+An IG hacking app can be utilized or you may find recommendations from experts using a search engine.
 A better alternative is to stagger post times and monitor performance to determine which times work best for reaching specific goals.
 For instance, you may find that some post times work great for motivating a website visit but a different time works best for creating engagement.
 An automation tool like Buffer works great for analyzing performance and suggesting the optimal times to post.

 Even posting content on the recommended schedule will fail unless you match your content to your target market and the idiosyncracies of Instagram, taking their algorithm into consideration to ensure the greatest reach for your content.